 2026 Georgia 4-star CB commit Chace Calicut visiting Syracuse

 Houston (Texas) North Shore four-star cornerback Chace Calicut made a commitment to Georgia back in June, but his status has been in limbo due to a felony aggravated assault with a deadly weapon case.
-That case was dismissed in January, but his status with Georgia has remained up in the air.
+That case was dismissed in January.

 Calicut is the No. 324 overall prospect and No. 38 cornerback in the 2026 cycle, according to the Rivals Industry Ranking, a weighted average that utilizes all major recruiting media companies.
 He also finished as the No. 42 player in Texas.